semester-groupies/hacker-news-backend/README.md

     This will tell Jenkins to look to our deploy script for instructions regarding the deployment (only upon successful build ofcourse).
   7. Add a Build Environment variable to use for logging in to docker during the script execution.
   8. Hit the "apply" and "save", and your build job is ready.

+---
+To run project with nodemon:
+  in your terminal type "npm run devstart"